 Religion can be a source of comfort, strength, and inspiration for young people, but it can also mask deviant and harmful behavior on the part of adults who care for children.
 High-profile cases such as those of child sexual abuse in the Catholic Church and “faith healing” medical neglect child deaths in fundamentalist congregations have made the public aware of such problems.

 But the issue is far more dangerous and widespread than most people realize.

-Now there is a book that exposes this dark side of faith, Breaking Their Will: Shedding Light on Religious Child Maltreatment.
-Written by award-winning journalist and Child-Friendly Faith Project President Janet Heimlich, Breaking Their Will explains how to identify religious child maltreatment, which children are at the greatest risk, and, most importantly, how to prevent it.
+Now there is a book that exposes this dark side of faith, Breaking Their Will: Shedding Light on Religious Child Maltreatment (Prometheus Books).
+Written by award-winning journalist and Child-Friendly Faith Project founder Janet Heimlich, Breaking Their Will explains how to identify religious child maltreatment and its risk factors, as well as how to prevent it.